Zero-point energy: Vacuum birefringence

-Light coming from the surface of a strongly magnetic neutron star (left) becomes linearly polarised as it travels through the vacuum.
+Light coming from the surface of a strongly magnetic neutron star (left) becomes linearly polarized as it travels through the vacuum.

 In the presence of strong electrostatic fields it is predicted that virtual particles become separated from the vacuum state and form real matter.
 The fact that electromagnetic radiation can be transformed into matter and vice versa leads to fundamentally new features in quantum electrodynamics.
 One of the most important consequences is that, even in the vacuum, the Maxwell equations have to be exchanged by more complicated formulas.
 In general, it will be not possible to separate processes in the vacuum from the processes involving matter since electromagnetic fields can create matter if the field fluctuations are strong enough.
 This leads to highly complex nonlinear interaction – gravity will have an effect on the light at the same time the light has an effect on gravity.
 These effects were first predicted by Werner Heisenberg and Hans Heinrich Euler in 1936 and independently the same year by Victor Weisskopf who stated: "The physical properties of the vacuum originate in the "zero-point energy" of matter, which also depends on absent particles through the external field strengths and therefore contributes an additional term to the purely Maxwellian field energy".
 Thus strong magnetic fields vary the energy contained in the vacuum.
 The scale above which the electromagnetic field is expected to become nonlinear is known as the Schwinger limit.
 At this point the vacuum has all the properties of a birefringent medium, thus in principle a rotation of the polarization frame (the Faraday effect) can be observed in empty space.